damaratix/sans-holiday-hack-2021/sources/prechallenge6.md

 <br/>

 This endpoint is called when you create the room to play (in which to invite the second player). <br>
-Of course first thing to do is to set the value to "true" and see what happen in the game.
+Of course first thing to do is to set the value to "true" and see what happens in the game.

 We are interested at the value of the HOHOHO Cookie.
 You can change it directly in your Browser looking in the "Inspect" Panel and searching for Storage -> Cookie. <br>
-Apparently ... nothing happens but let's keep it and notice that this should be the parameter Chimeny Scissor talked about saying that there were rumors about 2 parameters, 1 of them sent to the server. <br>
+Apparently ... nothing happens but let's keep it and notice that this should be the parameter Chimney Scissor talked about saying that there were rumors about 2 parameters, 1 of them sent to the server. <br>
 Browser to work with session ... send and receive Cookie at every requests they do.
 <br/>